 While the above listings provide general descriptions that comprise the Taconnet staff, we rely on a cooperative spirit to help make the employment experience great!
 Traditionally, the age range of a staff member has been from sixteen to about twenty-one.

 This year, your nine week commitment starts on June 22 [training week] and ends the day after camp closes, which is August 25.
-Individual assignments and duties may be altered by the managers to accommodate the flexibility required in the service industry.
+Individual assignments and duties may be altered by the manager to accommodate the flexibility required in the service industry.

 Our goal is in placing individuals in positions is to have your talent fully realized!
 We hope you will consider working with us.